Michel Sadelain: Research

 Sadelain and his team study gene transfer in hematopoietic stem cells and T cells, the regulation of transgene expression, the biology of chimeric antigen receptors, and therapeutic strategies to enhance immunity against cancer.
 Sadelain is a recognized leader in the conceptualization and design of synthetic receptors for antigen, which he named chimeric antigen receptors (CARs).
 T cells can be engineered to express a CAR to acquire the ability to recognize and destroy cancer cells.
-Sadelain has referred to CAR T cells as a “living drug.”
+Sadelain has referred to CAR T cells as a "living drug."
 A CAR typically comprises an antibody fragment (scFv) to recognize the cancer and a modular signaling domain to activate the T cell and promote T cell multiplication and persistence.
-CAR T cells are made by extracting a cancer patient’s T cells, inserting a CAR into the cell using a vector such as a gamma-retroviral or lentiviral vector, and then re-infusing the cells.
-Sadelain's current research makes use of genome editing, which he showed enhances CAR T cells when the CAR is expressed from the TRAC locus.
+CAR T cells are made by extracting a cancer patient's T cells, inserting a CAR into the cell using a vector such as a gamma-retroviral or lentiviral vector, and then re-infusing the genetically instructed T cells.
+Sadelain's current research makes use of genome editing, which he showed makes better CAR T cells when the CAR is expressed from the TRAC locus.

-Sadelain’s laboratory designed second generation CARs, which are endowed with both activating and costimulatory properties, which is integral to the success of CAR therapies.
+Sadelain's laboratory designed second generation CARs, which are endowed with both activating and costimulatory properties, which is integral to the success of CAR therapies.
 In 2003, Sadelain's lab identified CD19 as a target for CAR therapy in mice.
 Following the establishment of clinical CAR T cell manufacturing by Dr. Isabelle Rivière at MSK, Sadelain's team was the first to report on molecular complete responses induced by CD19 CAR T cells in adults with relapsed, refractory acute lymphoblastic leukemia.
 The MSK team received FDA breakthrough designation for this treatment in 2014.
 The US FDA approved the first CAR therapies, targeting CD19 with second generations CARs, in 2017.

-Sadelain's research on “off-the-shelf” CAR T cells derived from induced pluripotent stem cells (iPSCs) is now being developed in a collaboration with Fate Therapeutics.
+Sadelain's research on "off-the-shelf" CAR T cells derived from induced pluripotent stem cells (iPSCs) is now being developed in a collaboration with Fate Therapeutics.
 His research with Dr. Prasad S. Adusumilli led to a collaboration with Atara Biotherapeutics, Inc. for a product candidate to treat malignant mesothelioma using mesothelin-targeted CAR T cells named icasM28z.
 In 2013, Sadelain co-founded Juno Therapeutics Inc.

 Sadelain also designed lentiviral vectors encoding the β-globin gene for the treatment of severe hemoglobinopathies, which include β-thalassemia and sickle cell disease.
 The MSK team was the first to treat patients with β-thalassemia in the US.
-The history of the field and Sadelain’s contributions are narrated in the 2021 George Stamatoyannopoulos Memorial Lecture at the annual meeting of the American Society of Gene and Cell Therapy.
+The history of the field and Sadelain's contributions are narrated in the 2021 George Stamatoyannopoulos Memorial Lecture at the annual meeting of the American Society of Gene and Cell Therapy.